-The Perelman Quadrangle is so proud to maintain and support Houston Hall, the nation's first student union.
-Houston Hall and the other Perelman Quadrangle spaces is the central home for the Penn community and serves as a gateway to Penn for outside groups hoping to reach students.
+The Perelman Quadrangle is proud to maintain and support Houston Hall, the nation's first student union.
+Houston Hall and the other Perelman Quadrangle spaces are the central home for the Penn community, serving as a gateway to Penn for outside groups hoping to reach students.

 Houston Hall History

 Houston Hall was built in 1896 as a private club space for Penn students, and today provides a welcoming environment where students can interact with each other, support their community, and find a home away from home.
 Today, this historic building remains the center of campus life-- a place where students, faculty, staff, alumni and guests gather for social, recreational, educational and cultural activities.
 After a multi-million dollar renovation project in 2000, Houston Hall looks much like it did in 1896 but with all the modern conveniences.
 With fourteen special event spaces, multimedia technology, a food court, and vending and retail space, Houston Hall is a conference center with character.